logo

 return b'', '', {'Allow': 'OPTIONS', 'GET', 'HEAD'}

-Be careful, default handler is call before 404 not found handler.
-When it is possible to serve request any other way, it will.
-For example if poor_DocumentRoot is set and PoorWSGI found the file, that will be send.
-Of course, internal file or dictionary handler is use only with METHOD_GET or METHOD_HEAD.
+Be careful: the default handler is called before the 404 not found handler.
+If it is possible to serve the request in any other way, it will be.
+For example, if poor_DocumentRoot is set and PoorWSGI finds the file, it will be sent.
+Of course, the internal file or directory handler is used only with METHOD_GET or METHOD_HEAD.

 HTTP state handlerslink | top

-There are some predefined HTTP state handlers, which are use when other HTTP state are raised via HTTPException or any other exception which ends with HTTP_INTERNAL_SERVER_ERROR status code.
+There are some predefined HTTP state handlers, which are used when other HTTP states are raised via HTTPException or any other exception that ends with an HTTP_INTERNAL_SERVER_ERROR status code.

-You can redefined your own handlers for any combination of status code and method type like routes handlers.
-Response from these handlers are same as in route handlers.
+You can define your own handlers for any combination of status code and method type, similar to route handlers.
+Responses from these handlers are the same as in route handlers.

 @app.http_state(state.HTTP_NOT_FOUND)